Develop meaningful questions to address problems or issues.

 A minimum of one 3-4 credit hour course in each area: 12-15 credit hours.

-Courses should be selected from the SUNY approved list.
+For A.A. and A.S. programs, courses should be selected from the SUNY approved list.

 Begin to understand how their lives shape and are shaped by the complex world in which they live.